By Swati Duggal, Punjab University

-Article 11[ii]- (1) Everyone charged with a penal offence has the right to be presumed innocent until proved guilty according to law in a public trial at which he has had all the guarantees necessary for his defence.
-(2) No one shall be held guilty of any penal offence on account of any act or omission which did not constitute a penal offence, under national or international law, at the time when it was committed.
-Nor shall a heavier penalty be imposed than the one that was applicable at the time the penal offence was committed.
+Article 11[ii]– (1) Everyone charged with a penal offense has the right to be presumed innocent until proved guilty according to law in a public trial at which he has had all the guarantees necessary for his defense.
+(2) No one shall be held guilty of any penal offense on account of any act or omission which did not constitute a penal offense, under national or international law, at the time when it was committed.
+Nor shall a heavier penalty be imposed than the one that was applicable at the time the penal offense was committed.

 Section 11 of the Canadian Charter of Rights and Freedoms, protects a person’s basic legal rights in criminal prosecution.

-Article 6 of the European Convention on Human Rights provides the minimum rights, adequate time and facilities to prepare their defence, access to legal representation, right to examine witnesses against them or have them examined, right to the free assistance of an interpreter to everyone charged with a criminal offence.
+Article 6 of the European Convention on Human Rights provides the minimum rights, adequate time and facilities to prepare their defense, access to legal representation, right to examine witnesses against them or have them examined, right to the free assistance of an interpreter to everyone charged with a criminal offense.